rchain/rchain/docs/features.md

 ##### steps: TBD

 ## Validator slashing and ejection
-### As a RChain validator and as a platform stakeholder, I want to know that other validators who do not validate according to the slashing API will be slashed (removed as a validator and lose stake).
+### As a RChain validator and as a platform stakeholder, I want to know that other validators who do not validate according to the slashing API will be slashed (removed as a validator and lose stake) in a process observable to other validators.
 ##### test: not available
 ##### steps: TBD
 ### As a RChain validator, I want to know that if I am slashed then the Coop will hold my bond amount and not distribute it to other validators for a specified period of reconcilliation in the event that my slashing was unjustified.
 ##### test: not available
 ##### steps: TBD
+### As a platform stakeholder, I want to see the stake of a slashed validator distributed to other validators after the time specified for a hold for reconciliation.
 ### As a platform stakeholder, I want to know that a validator that has been slashed is no longer able to validate.
+##### test: not available
+##### steps: TBD
 ##### test: not available
 ##### steps: TBD
 ### As a RChain validator, I want to update my RNode software without being slashed.